 Some disciplines may also require a preliminary or qualifying examination in which the student must demonstrate competency in the major field in order to continue in the program.
 Such examinations will normally be administered after the first year in the program and will be scheduled by the department head or program coordinator.

 In accordance with University policy, a student may attempt each examination no more than two times.
 However, each student should consult his or her program's policies for the written comprehensive examination because programs may vary in approach and requirements.

 The dissertation committee is appointed by the department head or the graduate coordinator in the student's major field, in consultation with the faculty and the student.
 The dean of the Graduate School must approve the committee upon submission of the form for Appointment/Change of Doctoral Dissertation Committee.
 The committee consists of a minimum of five members of the graduate faculty; no fewer than two members must be from outside the student's major field and at least one member must be from outside the student's academic department.
 Each member of the committee must possess a terminal degree.
-Exceptions must be approved by the dean of the Culverhouse College of Commerce and Business Administration and by the dean of the Graduate School.
+Exceptions must be approved by the dean of the Culverhouse College of Business and by the dean of the Graduate School.
 The director of the dissertation is the chairperson of the committee.

 Program areas may impose additional procedures for approval of dissertation proposals.
 The dissertation committee is responsible for admission of the student to candidacy, supervision of the dissertation, and administration of the final oral examination.

 Students are certified by the dean of the Graduate School for Admission to Candidacy for the PhD degree after they have met the following requirements:

 - Demonstrated in comprehensive examinations their competence in